DasLampe/bw.bundle.vnstat/README.md

-# bundlewrap-centos-vnstat
+# bundlewrap-vnstat

-`bundlewrap-centos-vnstat` installs and configures vnstat.
+`bundlewrap-vnstat` installs and configures vnstat.
 It will create the vnstat databases for all given interfaces.

 The `main_interface` will be used when you execute `vnstat` without parameters.